robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which approach is recommended for API authentication in modern REST APIs?

-A) Basic Authentication
+- A. Basic Authentication
-B) API Keys in URL parameters
+- B. API Keys in URL parameters
-C) JWT tokens in Authorization header
+- C. JWT tokens in Authorization header
-D) Session cookies
+- D. Session cookies

 ### Back
 **Correct Answer**: C